theodox/ta_101/TA coding 101.md

 The first and most important principle for our code is to know what _kind_ of code it's supposed to be.
 A simple user facing tool isn't the same thing as a piece of library code that will be run thousands of times.
 Runtime Unreal code is not the same thing as an artist tool.
 Not every line of code demands the same level of scrutiny.

-Broadly speaking there are four kinds of code we write:
+Broadly speaking there are four kinds of code we write, starting from the most deep and deliberate and moving up towards user facing code which needs to be responsive to user feedback.

 ### Runtime code